Find Grad Schools

 What Does it Take to Be a Clinical Psychologist?

-Daily Life Of a Clinical Psychologist
+Life As a Clinical Psychologist

 • Direct, coordinate, and evaluate activities of staff and interns engaged in patient assessment and treatment.